B. Riley Securities lifts Lilium N.V. [LILM] price estimate. Who else is bullish?

 B. Riley Securities have made an estimate for Lilium N.V. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on August 01, 2023.

-The Average True Range (ATR) for Lilium N.V. is set at 0.12 The Price to Book ratio for the last quarter was 2.28, with the Price to Cash per share for the same quarter was set at 0.51.
+The Average True Range (ATR) for Lilium N.V. is set at 0.10

 Return on Total Capital for LILM is now -93.90, given the latest momentum, and Return on Invested Capital for the company is -84.86.
 Return on Equity for this stock declined to -87.68, with Return on Assets sitting at -65.92.
 When it comes to the capital structure of this company, Lilium N.V.
 [LILM] has a Total Debt to Total Equity ratio set at 5.39.
 Additionally, LILM Total Debt to Total Capital is recorded at 5.11, with Total Debt to Total Assets ending up at 3.76.
 Long-Term Debt to Equity for the company is recorded at 4.10, with the Long-Term Debt to Total Capital now at 3.89.